SendCrypto/SendCrypto/docs/howToRun.md

 # Run the code
 This is a Node application with an SQL backend.
 The SQL piece may eventually migrate to TableLand but isn't there yet.
-To run, open a terminal and `cd` to INSTALLDIR, then run `npm start`.
+To run, open a terminal and `cd` to INSTALLDIR.
+If you haven't done so before (e.g. first-time install), run `npm i` to install dependencies.
+Then run `npm start`.